Entanglement Revivals and Scrambling for Evaporating Black Holes: Introduction

-We further find a closely related phenomenon - an entanglement entropy dip in a single, finite interval of radiation in the single-sided evaporating black hole in RST model.
+We further find a closely related phenomenon - an entanglement entropy dip in a single, finite interval of radiation in the single-sided evaporating black hole in the RST model.
 We find that the dip in this case is also smoothed out and disappears below a critical interval length given by \eqref{crituniversal}.

-Our paper is organised as follows: In section \ref{sec2} we review the well studied setup of JT gravity coupled to nongravitating CFT baths, and proceed to the analytical and numerical evaluation of the mutual information of two intervals in the TFD state.
+Our paper is organised as follows: In section \ref{sec2} we review the well studied setup of JT gravity coupled to nongravitating CFT baths, and proceed to the analytical evaluation of the mutual information of two intervals in the TFD state and plotting the results for different numerical values of $\beta$, scrambling time, and interval length.
 Section \ref{sec3} deals with the RST model in entirety.
 We first review general aspects of the RST model, and discuss the phenomenon of entanglement dips in the single-sided evaporating background, moving on finally to the eternal black hole solution to study entanglement revivals in the TFD state.
 We conclude with a summary and directions for future work in section \ref{sec4}.